TriplyDB/Documentation/docs/triply-db/index.md

 ```
 ### Downloading a query result

 The result of a query can be downloaded via the TriplyDB interface.
-Open the query, that should be downloaded, in TriplyDB, e.g. https://triplydb.com/DBpedia-association/-/queries/timeline-cars/8.
+After downloading the query, open it in TriplyDB. e.g. https://triplydb.com/DBpedia-association/-/queries/timeline-cars/8.
 Choose the option `Response` and click on the download icon or scroll down and click on `Download result`.

 ![Download the query result via the download icon.](queryResult.png)
 ![Download the query result via the button `Download result`.](queryResult2.png)

 The downloaded file is automatically stored in the `Downloads`-folder and has the name of the query.
 In our example, the file is called `timeline-cars.json`.
 The downloaded file contains the query result as a json-object.
 TriplyDB also displays the json-object when selecting the option `Response`.

-To downloaded the query result in CSV-format, select the option `Table` and click on the download icon.
+To download the query result in CSV-format, select the option `Table` and click on the download icon.
 The downloaded file is named after the query with the suffix `.csv`.

 ### Using a saved query as REST-API (Advanced)